Transistor TerminalsTypes of TransistorsApplications of Transistor

 A human brain contains 100 billion cells that let us think and remember things.
 Likewise, a computer contains billions of miniature cells known as transistors.
 It is a semiconductor device made of silicon, a chemical compound commonly found in sand.
-Transistors have revolutionised the electronic industries since they were first invented.
-It was invented by John Bardeen, Walter Houser Brattain and William Shockley in 1947.
+Transistors have revolutionized the electronic industries since they were first invented.
+It was invented by John Bardeen, Walter Houser Brattain, and William Shockley in 1947.
 In this article, we will discuss transistors in detail.

 A transistor is an electronic component that is used in circuits to either amplify or switch electrical signals or power, allowing it to be used in a wide array of electronic devices.
 A transistor consists of two PN diodes connected back to back.
 It has three terminals namely emitter, base and collector.
 The basic idea behind a transistor is that it lets you control the flow of current through one channel by varying the intensity of a much smaller current that’s flowing through a second channel.

 A transistor is a semiconductor device with three terminals, capable of amplification and rectification.

 - Types of Transistors

 - Bipolar Junction Transistor

 As discussed in the previous section, a transistor is composed of three terminals: emitter, collector, and base.
 In this section, we discuss the functionalities of each terminal in detail.

 The base serves as a gate controller device for a larger electric supply.
 The collector is a larger electrical supply and the outlet of that supply is the emitter.
 The current flowing through the gate from the collector can be regulated by sending varying levels of current from the base.
 In this manner, a very small amount of current can be used to control a large amount of current like in amplifiers.
 Transistor works as a switch or as an amplifier.

 Physical Characteristics of Terminals

 |Emitter – This segment is on the left side of the transistor.
 It is moderately sized and heavily doped.